 Exploring the waterways of the UK

 Taking almost 50 years to complete, the Leeds & Liverpool Canal is the longest canal in Britain built as a single waterway by one company, at 127 miles.
-Designed to improve transport routes between east and west in the latter part of the 18th Century, the canal leaves Liverpool in the east, passing through Lancashire and crossing Pennine countryside and historic villages on the edge of the Yorkshire Dales before reaching Leeds.
+Designed to improve transport routes between east and west in the latter part of the 18th Century, the Liverpool canal route leaves the city in the east, passing through Lancashire and crossing Pennine countryside and historic villages on the edge of the Yorkshire Dales before reaching Leeds in West Yorkshire.

 On the west coast, traders in the busy port of Liverpool wanted a cheap supply of coal for their shipping and manufacturing businesses.

 An Act was passed in May 1770 authorising construction, and the renowned engineer James Brindley was appointed chief engineer and John Longbotham clerk of works.
 The canal took nearly 50 years to build, sadly James Brindley died in 1772 and never saw his planned works brought to life.

 The Leeds Liverpool Canal managed to have a longer commercial life than many other UK canals.
 The heavy industry along its route, together with the decision to build the canal with broad locks and swing bridges, ensured that the Leeds and Liverpool competed successfully with the railways throughout the 19th century and remained open through the 20th century.